StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Model/SetMesh.md

 ---
 layout: default
 title: Model.SetMesh
-description: Changes the mesh for the subset to a new one!
+description: [Obsolete] For removal in v0.4.
+Use Nodes/Visuals.Mesh instead.
+Changes the mesh for the subset to a new one!
 ---
 # [Model]({{site.url}}/Pages/StereoKit/Model.html).SetMesh